signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

+We cannot use the standard `IServiceScopeFactory` because it doesn't support scoped data injection.

 Ubiquitous endpoint services are currently not managed. `IActivityMonitor` is one of them and it is up to each endpoint definition to handle it.